dsi-icl/do-voice-interaction/gdo_voicebot/dialog_manager_service/README.md

 ### Use docker-compose

 If you want to use [docker-compose](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/docker-compose.yml), `make build` to build the rasa_actions docker image for the first time.
 Then you can execute `docker-compose up` in the [gdo_voicebot](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot) folder

+## Where to find the documentation

+In the [docs](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot/dialog_manager_service/docs) folder, ou'll find python documentation about the Dialog manager service.

+To generate your own documentation, please use `pdoc --html -o docs/ <file_1.py> <file_2.py>` replacing `<file_n.py>`by the files containing documentation.
+If you want to use python scripts already implemented and to modify or update them just with nes documentation, do `pdoc --html --force -o docs/ utilities/utils_graphql.py utilities/utils_actions.py utilities/actions_tools.py`.